LXSMNSYC/LuaObservable/README.md

   * ```observable:min()``` emits the smallest.
   * ```observable:sum()``` emits the total of the values.
   * ```observable:reduce(reductor)``` emits a single value on completion based on the accumulated values.

+## Author Notes
+I will implement some other functions such as Window and Select, might as well support timed Observables.
+I will also update all functions to handle closed subscriptions.